PCIGeomatics/billboard-placement/README.md

 ArcGIS Desktop 10.2.x<br>
 ArcGIS Feature Analyst<br>

 To run this program, you will need to copy the two main Python program (pci_esri_solutions.py and pci_esri_solution_IO.py) to a local folder on your machine.
 In addition, you will need the input imagery.
-The complete demonstration package is available here: <a href="http://dl.pcigeomatics.com/Marketing/geomatica_demonstrations/Python_esri-pci.zip" target="_blank">Access imagery and packaged code here</a>
+The complete demonstration package is available here: <br><a href="http://dl.pcigeomatics.com/Marketing/geomatica_demonstrations/Python_esri-pci.zip" target="_blank">Access imagery and packaged code here</a>

 <h1>Issues</h1>